Odimac84/Portfolio-1/README.md

 - What i also found was that using the grid system made the page look nice and tidy all the way up too 1440 px but after that the boxes got to big and therefore i had to set a max-width on these at 700 px.

-- The adoption site had a smaller issue where the plavement of it mad the page not beeing able to be resonsive below 370px and the solution for this was to move the top box where we find the form closer to the border and make the margins smaller. and with those changes i could go as low as 320px.
+- The adoption site had a smaller issue where the placement of it made the page not being able to be responsive below 370px and the solution for this was to move the top box where we find the form closer to the border and make the margins smaller. and with those changes i could go as low as 320px.

 - Site had been tested on diffrent devices such as Desktop (both 1080 screen and 1440p screen), mobile (diffrent sizes) and  Laptop

 - It has also been tested in diffrent browsers such as Chrome, Edge, Firefox

-# Deploying to github pages
+# Deploying to github pages <a name=""></a>

 The process for deployment is documented below: